 Opioid Overdose Epidemic

-The Institute's A Continuum of Care Approach: Western Pennsylvania’s Response to the Opioid Epidemic report recognizes that the crisis is simultaneously one of public health and public safety, and identifies gaps in existing protocols and programs.
+The Institute's A Continuum of Care Approach: Western Pennsylvania’s Response to the Opioid Epidemic report recognizes that the opioid crisis is simultaneously one of public health and public safety, and identifies gaps in existing protocols and programs.
 To address these gaps and build upon Western Pennsylvania’s existing successes in combating the epidemic, the report advances recommendations for public health and public safety organizations across the region.
-The report also includes a series of immediate to long-term goals that are designed to stem the tide of opioids/heroin in regional communities, educate and engage professionals and the public to reduce overdose deaths, and provide substance-use disorder patients with quality treatment options and pathways to full recovery.
+The Institute has continued this work through a special edition of Commonwealth and an examination of the opioid crisis on Pitt's campuses.
 Click here to learn more.

 The Institute's Public Safety and Emergency Prepardness Policy Committee is developing a forum that will build consensus, collaboration, and mutual trust, between law enforcement officers, municipal leaders, and community leaders, around critical and emerging issues in policing to promote continuous improvement to our law enforcement environment for both officers and residents.
 The forum will address challenges and barriers to policing as identified by active police officers, and will offer presentations, discussion, and policy options based on national best practices.
 Click here to learn more.

 The Institute's Economic Development Committee is exploring how best to strengthen connections and collaboration between small businesses, entrepreneurs, and anchor institutions to drive business development, especially in distressed communties.
 Click here to learn more.